St Agnes Place: Temple

-The Rastafari temple, one of the squats on the far end of the street, remained in place for another year and a half.
+The Rastafari temple, one of the squats on the far end of the street, was first squatted in 1972.
+It was made up of a number of dwellings and at one point was the London headquarters of the Ethiopian World Federation.

+It outlived the 2005 eviction and stayed for another year and a half.
 It was separated by a large gap from the other houses in the street.
 The council expressed the intention of coming to some sort of agreement with the occupiers.
 On 12 April 2007 police raided the temple because it was allegedly being used to sell cannabis and crack cocaine.
 The police claimed the managers had told them about the drug dealing and gangsters because the temple had been overrun.
 After the raid, three people were charged with possession with the intent to supply a Class C drug.
 Nobody was charged with possession of crack cocaine, and cannabis has religious significance for Rastafari.
 Lambeth Council stated their intention of helping the temple elders find new premises to rent.

 By July 2007 the site was demolished.
 On 5 April 2008, the trial collapsed and all defendants were found not guilty.

 Future development

-Work on demolishing the houses in the street began immediately after the eviction - 10 ft fencing and 24-hour security made sure the houses were not resquatted before they got the chance to demolish.
+Work on demolishing the houses in the street began immediately after the eviction - 10 ft fencing and 24-hour security made sure the houses were not re-squatted before they got the chance to demolish.
 Demolition was completed in 2007.

 In 2010 Lambeth Council and two housing associations, London and Quadrant and Family Mosaic, put forward planning proposals for the land to be used for housing, 50% of which would be social/affordable housing, together with a re-sited adventure playground and One O'Clock Club.

+In 2024 an exhibition Echoes Within These Walls was held at Brixton House celebrating the temple and it's memory, including oral histories from former residents.